HarleyBartles/switch-rom-packer/README.md

 ## Known limitations

-- NSP forwarders aren’t implemented yet — submodule is vendored, but integration logic still pending.
+- NSP forwarders currently install but do not boot properly (grey spinner).
 - Platform detection is heuristic and may need manual overrides for edge cases.

 ---